abgulati/Privion/README.md

     python3 --version
     ```

+- For issues with specific packages or cached wheels, try the following:

+    1. Rebuild packages without using cached wheels or pre-compiled binaries:
+        ```
+        pip install ninja --no-binary ninja --no-cache-dir
+        ```

+    2. Inspect local cache for a specific package:
+        ```
+        pip cache list ninja
+        pip cache list flash_attn
+        ```

+    3. Remove local cache for a specified package:
+        ```
+        pip cache remove ninja
+        ```

+    4. Delete entire local cache - Locate & delete the cache dir:
+        ```
+        pip cache dir
+        ```

 - If you encounter errors with ```pip install```, try the following:

     1. Remove version numbers:

         - If a specific package version causes an error, edit the corresponding requirements.txt file to remove the version constraint, that is the `==version.number` segment, for example:
         ```urllib3==2.0.4```
         simply becomes:
         ```urllib3```

     2. Create and use a Python virtual environment:

         - NOTE: THIS IS NOT ADVISABLE FOR NOW AS A NUMBER OF PROCESS ARE LAUNCHED BY PRIVION WHICH WILL FAIL AS THEY MIGHT START IN THE GLOBAL NAMESPACE!
 RETAINING THIS SECTION FOR REF BUT DO NOT DO THIS FOR NOW!

         - It's advisable to use a virtual environment to avoid conflicts with other Python projects

         - Windows:

             - Create a Python virtual environment (venv):
                 ```
                 python -m venv larsenv
                 ```

             - Activate, and subsequently use, the venv:
                 ```
                 .\larsenv\Scripts\activate
                 ```

             - Deactivate venv when done:
                 ```
                 deactivate
                 ```

         - Linux and MacOS:

             - Create a Python virtual environment (venv):
                 ```
                 python3 -m venv larsenv
                 ```

             - Activate, and subsequently use, the venv:
                 ```
                 source larsenv/bin/activate
                 ```

             - Deactivate venv when done:
                 ```
                 deactivate
                 ```

     3. If problems persist, consider opening an issue on the [LARS GitHub repository](https://github.com/abgulati/LARS-Enterprise/issues) for support.

 [Back to Table of Contents](https://github.com/abgulati/LARS-Enterprise?tab=readme-ov-file#table-of-contents)